Nathan Ake has been one of AFC Bournemouth's most consistent performers since signing permanently in 2017.

-A month later and the Dutch international was rewarded with his first start for the club in an FA Cup tie against Middlesbrough, before going on to start Chelsea's Europa League quarter-final clash with Rubin Kazan.
+A month later, he was rewarded with his first start for the club in an FA Cup tie against Middlesbrough before going on to start Chelsea's Europa League quarter-final clash with Rubin Kazan.

 Ake, who is comfortable in defence and midfield, went on to win Chelsea's Young Player of the Year for 2013 and started his first Premier League clash three days later against Everton.

-Here, he made five league appearances for the Royals, three of which were draws, before returning to Chelsea to collect his winners medal after they were crowned Champions of England.
+He made five league appearances for the Royals, three of which were draws, before returning to Chelsea to collect his winners' medal after they had been crowned Premier League champions.

-The new campaign saw Ake, still just 20 years of age, complete a season-long loan to newly promoted Watford.
+Ake completed a season-long loan with promoted Watford in 2015/16.
 Quique Sanchez Flores deployed him as a left-back and he went on to make 24 league appearances for the Hornets.

-Still learning, Ake opted to join the Cherries on loan ahead of the 2016-17 campaign.
-After cementing his place in the starting line-up, he went on to score his first goal for the club against Stoke City in a 1-0 win, whilst two weeks later he netted the winner in a thrilling 4-3 win against Liverpool.
+Ake opted to join the Cherries on loan ahead of the 2016/17 campaign.
+After cementing his place in the starting line-up, he went on to score his first goal for the club against Stoke City in a 1-0 win.

-Recalled by Chelsea at the turn of the year, the Dutch international became a part of the squad which won the Premier League title and reached the FA Cup final.
+Recalled by Chelsea at the turn of the year, Ake became part of the squad which won the Premier League title and reached the FA Cup final.

-The young defender certainly didn't disappoint back at Vitality Stadium, playing in every Premier League match and missing just 60 minutes of the campaign while becoming a talismanic figure at the club, winning nearly all of the player of the month awards throughout the season.
+He certainly did not disappoint back at Vitality Stadium, playing in every Premier League match and missing just 60 minutes of the campaign while becoming a talismanic figure, winning a host of player-of-the-month awards.

-Ake helped to further seal the affection of the Cherries support when he netted away to former club Chelsea in Bournemouth's 3-0 Stamford Bridge win in January.
+Having scored in a 3-3 draw with West Ham on Boxing Day, Ake helped further seal the affection of the Cherries support when he netted away to former club Chelsea in the 3-0 win at Stamford Bridge in January.